VertebrateResequencing/wr/.docs/reliable2/phase2/validation.md

   the same) vs CLI `running:2 ready:18`.
 The delta feed tracks live transitions correctly and there is **no diverging absolute counter** — the Issue-4 fix.

-Limitation: the second Issue-4 sub-check "CLI still shows N complete after a DB-preserving restart" is **not CLI-testable on the development deployment** — `wr manager start` on `development` always wipes the DB (`initDB(..., wipe = !dontWipeDevDB)`; `dontWipeDevDB` is an internal test-only config with no CLI/ env switch, so a CLI restart always starts empty; the `WR_RELIABILITY_KEEPDB=1` in repro.md does not exist in the code).
-This exact property is covered deterministically in-process by Tier-A test A3.2 (`TestReliable2WebRevertNoDivergingCounter`, dontWipeDevDB restart: CLI shows `Counts[JobStateComplete]==N`, web has no diverging counter), verified genuine in review.
+**DB-preserving restart** (second Issue-4 sub-check): a `development` `wr manager start` always wipes the DB (`initDB(..., wipe = !dontWipeDevDB)`;
+`dontWipeDevDB` is a test-only config, no CLI/env switch — the `WR_RELIABILITY_KEEPDB=1` in repro.md does not exist in code), so this was re-run on an **isolated production-mode manager** (dev and prod differ only in config-file naming, default manager dir, and DB-wipe behaviour; run with its own config yml, ports 51782/3, and manager dir — never touching the real production managers).
+Result: after a DB-preserving prod-mode restart, the CLI still shows `complete: 300` (DB preserved) while the web `/status_ws` shows **nothing** for the still-terminal-only rgX (no diverging counter).
+Then adding 20 live jobs to rgX, web and CLI **agree exactly** at the same instant — web `rgX {complete:300, ready:18, running:2}` vs CLI `{complete:300, running:2, ready:18}` (the scan-on-connect seeds per-RepGroup complete from `getCompleteJobsByRepGroup`; `"+all+"` tracks live-only).
+On the pre-revert code the web showed a diverging `complete:0`; now there is no diverging counter.
+Also covered deterministically in-process by Tier-A A3.2.

-### Idea-1 crash-recovery: covered by Tier-A (not CLI-testable on dev)
+### Idea-1 crash-recovery: PASS (isolated production-mode manager)

-Attempted on real LSF with a single genuine-success job (a marker file counts executions).
-The command ran **exactly once** (marker = 1 line; not re-run).
+Run on real LSF via the isolated prod-mode manager (prod preserves the DB, so a still-owned running job is recovered on restart).
+A single genuine-success job (marker file counts executions) was reserved+started on an LSF runner; the manager was killed mid-run (the LSF runner survived), then restarted preserving the DB within `retryTime`.
+Result: the runner's re-sent archive was **accepted** — rgCR `complete: 1` — and the command ran **exactly once** (marker = 1 line, not re-run).
+Cleanup killed only the specific runner jobid (never a `wrp_*` pattern).
+Also covered deterministically in-process by Tier-A D2.1;
-But a faithful crash-recovery test requires a DB-preserving restart so the still-owned running job is recovered and the runner's re-sent archive is accepted — and, as above, the dev deployment always wipes the DB on a CLI restart, so the restarted manager cannot recover the job.
-This property is therefore validated deterministically in-process by Tier-A test D2.1 (`TestReliable2ReleaseCrashRecovery`: stop mid genuine-success, dontWipeDevDB restart within `retryTime`, re-sent archive accepted, `complete`, not re-run), verified non-vacuous in review. `ClientRetryTime == 24h` is guarded by D2.2.
+`ClientRetryTime == 24h` guarded by D2.2.

 ## Verdict